kedro-org/kedro-academy/kedro-hr-crew-workflow/README.md

 - `email_templates.yml`: Email templates for different recommendations
 - `policy_rules.yml`: Rules for validating emails
 - `scoring_config.yml`: Weights for calculating scores
-- `matching_config.yml`: Parameters for matching requirements
+- `matching_config.yml`: Parameters for matching requirements (stop words, thresholds)

 **Benefits**:
 - No hardcoded values in code
 - Easy to tune and experiment
 - Business users can update configs

+### 4. Pydantic Models

+**What they are**: Type-safe data models for validation and serialization.

+**How we use them**:
+- Pipeline-specific models in `pipelines/<pipeline>/models.py`
+- Models ensure data quality and structure
+- Schema JSON is generated from models and injected into prompts
+- Validation happens at pipeline boundaries

+**Benefits**:
+- Type safety and validation
+- Clear data contracts
+- Automatic schema generation for LLM instructions

 ## Getting Started